jenspfahl/hylex/README.md

 A Hyle (Entropy) board game clone

---- Still in development ---
+--- In beta test phase ---

 Single player against AI is playable.

-Multiplayer is playable too but not error free so far ! ---
+Multiplayer is playable too  ---

+Translations and improvements are ongoing.

 Download the latest test version here for testing: https://hyleX.jepfa.de/hylex.apk Note that you might need to delete the app storage if the app behaves incorrectly!